Sarcoidosis usually develops in people aged 20 to 40, most often people of European ancestry and American blacks.

 The organs most affected by sarcoidosis are the lungs.
 Enlarged lymph nodes at the place where the lungs meet the heart or to the right of the windpipe (trachea) may be seen on a chest x-ray.
 Sarcoidosis causes inflammation in the lungs that may eventually lead to scarring and the formation of cysts.
 Fortunately, such progressive scarring occurs infrequently.
 Occasionally, the fungus Aspergillus can settle in (colonize) the lung cysts, grow, and cause bleeding.
 Breathing can become difficult.
 Severe involvement of the lung by sarcoidosis can eventually strain the right side of the heart, causing right-sided heart failure (cor pulmonale).

 The skin is frequently affected by sarcoidosis.
-In people of Scandinavian ancestry, sarcoidosis often starts as a rash with raised, tender, red lumps, usually on the shins (erythema nodosum), often accompanied by a fever and joint pain.
-The rash tends to resolve within a month or two and is less common in American blacks.
+Sarcoidosis often starts as a rash with raised, tender, red lumps, usually on the shins (erythema nodosum), often accompanied by a fever and joint pain.
+The rash tends to resolve within 3 to 6 months but may recur.
+It is less common in American blacks.
+Common skin lesions in sarcoidosis include little bumps (called papules) and larger bumps (called nodules).
 Prolonged sarcoidosis may lead to the formation of flat patches, raised patches (plaques), or plaques that discolor the nose, cheeks, lips, and ears (lupus pernio).
-Lupus pernio is most common in black Americans and Puerto Ricans.
+Skin patches may be darker or lighter than surrounding skin.
+Lupus pernio is most common in black Americans and people of Puerto Rican descent.
 People with lupus pernio may also develop granulomas in the nasal passage that cause symptoms similar to those of sinusitis.

 The eyes are affected in 25% of people with sarcoidosis, particularly black Americans and people of Japanese descent.
 Uveitis makes the eyes red and painful and interferes with vision.
 Inflammation that persists for a long time may block fluid from draining from the eye, causing glaucoma, which can lead to blindness.
 Granulomas may form in the membrane over the eyeball and inside the eyelids (conjunctiva).
 Such granulomas often do not cause symptoms, but the conjunctiva is an accessible site from which doctors can take tissue samples for examination.
 Some people with sarcoidosis complain of dry, sore, and red eyes, probably because tear glands that have been affected by the disorder no longer produce enough tears to keep the eyes lubricated.